 Talk to your doctor about your test results.
 More testing may need to be done depending on your test results.

-Call your doctor if any of the following occurs:
+Call your doctor if any of these occur:

-If you think you have an emergency, call for emergency medical services right away.
+If you think you have an emergency, call for medical help right away.